ksamuk/pixy/docs/arguments.rst

                                        (e.g. 'DP>=10,RGQ>=20') to apply to invariant sites.
 --bypass_filtration            Bypass all variant filtration (for data lacking FORMAT annotations,
-                                use with extreme caution!) [yes,no] --fst_maf_filter       Minor allele frequency filter for FST calculations, with value 0.0-1.0.
+                                use with extreme caution!) [yes,no] --bypass_invariant_check            Bypass the check for invariant sites.
+Use with caution!
+--fst_maf_filter       Minor allele frequency filter for FST calculations, with value 0.0-1.0.
 Sites with MAF less than this value will be excluded.
 --outfile_prefix            **Required.** Path and prefix for the output file.
 Output files will be named like:
                             path/to/outfile_pi_[popname].txt